 Hooke Verse is a groundbreaking technology.
-Not only is it the world’s first bluetooth microphone capable of capturing ambient audio to smartphones, but it’s the first 3D Audio bluetooth microphone.
+Not only is it the world’s first bluetooth microphone, but it’s the first 3D Audio bluetooth microphone.
 With this new tech comes a learning curve and adoption period from other apps.

 However, there is a way to use Hooke Verse on 3rd party apps using the Hooke recording cable.
 It’s a bit of a hack, but it will do the trick.
 Many adapters allow you to convert your Micro USB (Android) or Lightning port (iPhone) into a 3.5mm stereo input.
 If you plug one of these adapters into your phone, then plug the Hooke recording cable into the adapter.
 The adapter will override your built in mic and allow you to use the Hooke Verse on that app via a wired connection.

 When Hooke Verse is paired to the Hooke app, you can record audio only.
 You can even put the app in the background while recording.
 The Hooke Verse will continue to capture wireless, lossless, 16bit 44.1kHz binaural 3d audio to your phone when the app is hidden or your phone is asleep!

 In this scenario, simply begin an audio only recording on the Hooke app, put the app into the background and open up your favorite camera app.
 When done, end on both apps in sync in post or on any video editing app on your phone.

 In this case, we use the Blue Mikey Digital.
 The Mikey Digital is one of the few MFi (Made For iPhone) certified mics that ALSO has a stereo 3.5mm input.
 The MFi part is super important, as it is required by Apple.
 For info on MFi, check here: https://hookeaudio.com/blog/2016/12/12/how-to-acquiring-apple-mfi-certification-for-your-bluetooth-device/.
 There are similar adapters for Android which use a USB-C connector.